Nuclear Power in Germany

 In September 2011 the government's continuing tax on nuclear fuel was rejected by the Hamburg Tax Court.
 The Court expressed "serious doubt" that the nuclear fuel tax was compatible with the German constitution.
 It granted a request from E.On to refund some €96 million, and nuclear fuel tax collections were to be suspended.
 The first lawsuit had been brought by EnBW, which had paid the tax when it refuelled a reactor in July and quickly launched legal action, claiming the tax was unconstitutional and contrary to EU law.
 The court's judgement said that the tax does not qualify under the constitution as a consumption tax, and anyway those should not be applied to single-purpose supplies like nuclear fuel.
 The court took its decision based on these constitutional points and did not consider other areas the utility had contested: whether the tax violated equality laws or EU directives on taxation.
 In October RWE and E.ON were refunded €74 and €96 million respectively.
 However the government then challenged the ruling and resumed collections of the tax.
 In January 2013 the Hamburg Tax Court ruled more definitely that the German tax on nuclear fuel is simply "to siphon off the profits of the nuclear plant operators" and therefore unconstitutional.
-It referred the question to the Constitutional Court.
+It referred the question to the Federal Constitutional Court and the European Court of Justice, but a ruling is not expected until 2016.
 Since January 2011 nuclear power plants had paid around €1.5 billion through the tax over two years as well as bearing much greater costs with reduced revenue from the government's policy U-turn in March 2011.
+In April 2014 the Hamburg Tax Court upheld a demand from nuclear operators to refund about EUR 2.2 billion, on the basis that the tax was a levy on profits and unconstitutional.
+But the court also allowed the matter to be referred to the Federal Fiscal Court (in addition to the cases pending at the Constitutional Court and the European Court of Justice).